 National Concessionary Travel Pass

-If you hold a National Concessionary Travel Pass issued by Transport for Greater Manchester, you can use this to travel on any of our buses between 0930 and midnight Monday to Friday, and all day at weekends and bank holidays.
+If you hold a National Concessionary Travel Pass issued by Transport for Greater Manchester, you can use this to travel for free on any of our buses between 0930 and midnight Monday to Friday, and all day at weekends and bank holidays.

-If you hold a National Concessionary Travel Pass issued by another local authority in England, you can use this to travel on any of our buses between 0930 and 2300 Monday to Friday, and all day at weekends and bank holidays.
+If you hold a National Concessionary Travel Pass issued by another local authority in England, you can use this to travel for free on any of our buses between 0930 and 2300 Monday to Friday, and all day at weekends and bank holidays.

 To check if you are eligible for a National Concessionary Travel Pass, please click the relevant link below:

 How do I use my pass?
 Simply tap your pass on the ticket machine as you board the bus & take your seat.